mrtnvgr/ast-tracker/README.md

+# NOTE: Development focus has been shifted to laintracker.

-# Music tracker written on Python
+## Music tracker written on Python